Free personalized radio that

-The group's self-titled album, released in 1987, leaned a little close to the pop-schmaltz they later rebelled against, though they reached the country Top 30 early in 1988 with "Stop the Rain."
-The following year, Road Not Taken outlined the group's approach to traditional country and became their most successful album; six singles reached the country Top Ten, led by the number ones "The Church on Cumberland Road," "Sunday in the South," and "Two Dozen Roses."
-Road Not Taken reached gold status by 1991 and earned Shenandoah the Favorite Newcomer award from Music City News.
+The group's self-titled debut album, released in 1987, was a more polished and pop-oriented effort than their best-known work, though they reached the country Top 30 early in 1988 with "Stop the Rain."
+The following year, The Road Not Taken outlined the group's trademark approach to traditional country and it became their most successful album; six singles reached the country Top Ten, led by the number ones "The Church on Cumberland Road," "Sunday in the South," and "Two Dozen Roses."
+The Road Not Taken reached gold status by 1991, and earned Shenandoah the Favorite Newcomer award from Music City News.

-The first single from third album Extra Mile (1990) continued -- and even topped -- Shenandoah's success.
-"Next to You, Next to Me" became Shenandoah's biggest hit, topping the country charts for three weeks.
-It was followed into the Top Ten during 1990-1991 by "Ghost in This House," "I Got You," and "The Moon Over Georgia."
-The group's streak of hit singles ended with the mere Top 40 "When You Were Mine" tiptoeing into the Top 40 in September 1991.
+The first single from Shenandoah's third album, 1990's Extra Mile, built on the band's winning streak.
+"Next to You, Next to Me" became the band's biggest hit, topping the country charts for three weeks.
+It was followed into the Top Ten during 1990-1991 by the songs "Ghost in This House," "I Got You," and "The Moon Over Georgia."
+The group's streak of hit singles ended with "When You Were Mine" tiptoeing into the Top 40 in September 1991.

 Despite the success, trouble was brewing.
-Three other bands came forward in 1991 claiming the Shenandoah name, and the resulting court costs and legal fees bankrupted the group by the end of the year.
-To make it even worse, CBS -- who had named Shenandoah in the first place -- dropped the group from its roster.
+Three other bands came forward in 1991 claiming rights to the name Shenandoah, and the resulting court costs and legal fees bankrupted the group by the end of the year.
+To make it even worse, Columbia -- who had named Shenandoah in the first place -- dropped the group from its roster.
 The band settled the differences by 1992 and returned to country music with a contract from RCA and the number two hit "Rock My Baby" in April of that year.
-Shenandoah's fourth album, Long Time Comin', also featured the Top 15 "Leavin's Been a Long Time Comin'."
+Shenandoah's fourth album, 1992's Long Time Comin', also featured the Top 15 "Leavin's Been a Long Time Comin'."

-The group's fifth album, 1993's Under the Kudzu (1993) continued Shenandoah's popularity, with the Top Five single "I Want to Be Loved Like That" and the group's fifth country chart-topper in early 1994, "If Bubba Can Dance (I Can Too)."
-Shenandoah moved to Liberty/Capitol in late 1994 for their sixth album, In the Vicinity of the Heart.
-The album was released in January 1995 and featured the Top Tens "Somewhere in the Vicinity of the Heart" (with Alison Krauss that won them a Grammy) and "Darned If I Don't (Danged If I Do)."
+The group's fifth album, 1993's Under the Kudzu, continued Shenandoah's popularity, featuring the Top Five single "I Want to Be Loved Like That" and the group's fifth country chart-topper in early 1994, "If Bubba Can Dance (I Can Too)."
+Shenandoah moved to Liberty/Capitol in late 1994 to record their sixth album, In the Vicinity of the Heart.
+The album was released in January 1995, and featured the Top Tens "Somewhere in the Vicinity of the Heart" (a duet with Alison Krauss that won them a Grammy) and "Darned If I Don't (Danged If I Do)."
 By early 1996, Stan Thorn and Ralph Ezell had both left the band; Rocky Thacker became their new bassist, and Stan Munsey came aboard on keyboards.
 For 1996's Now and Then, the new lineup re-recorded many of Shenandoah's biggest hits from their time with Columbia, as well as cutting four new tunes.
 September 1996 brought another album, Shenandoah Christmas, which was their first holiday-themed release.